He said hello and I said hi.

 There was nothing much I could do.
 I took solace in the fact that I was closer to the one I loved.
 Back when I was in Kenya, I always felt the huge distance between us but in Ghana, anytime we spoke or anytime we had a video call, it felt like he was just living at the next-door.
 I only had to open my door and he would be at the gate to welcome me.
 That was soothing and kept me going.

 We spoke first thing in the morning.
 I would watch movies, eat and sleep.
 In the afternoon he would call me on video.
 When the medical team came around, I told him about it.
-The various test I had to run and the fear and stress that came with it.
+The various tests I had to run and the fear and stress that came with it.
 Some days I was anxious.
 “What if I’m positive?”
 Does that mean I don’t get to see him ever and ever?”
 But slowly the days went by.
 Soon there were only three days left for me to complete the quarantine.
 My results had come back negative but I had to wait for the last test before I could be cleared.

 Two Days More To Go…